Yong'an Li station

-Yong'an Li station (永安里站 (Yǒng'ān Lǐ zhàn)) is a station on Line 1 of the Beijing Subway.
-Automatic platform gates were installed at this station on 18 July 2016, making it the first station on Line 1 to install platform gates.
+Yong'an Li station (永安里站 (Yǒng'ān Lǐ zhàn)) is an interchange station between Line 1 and Line 17 of the Beijing Subway.
+The Line 1 station opened on September 28, 1999, and the Line 17 station opened on December 27, 2025.
+Automatic platform gates were installed on the Line 1 platforms on July 18, 2016, making it the first station on Line 1 to install platform gates.

 Station layout

-The station has an underground island platform.
+The station has underground island platforms for both Line 1 and Line 17.